morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 DV: incorrect path cost (I have a low cost path to everywhere black holing)

 ## How do these scale up?
-* aggregate networks into regions known as autonomous systems
+* aggregate networks into regions known as **autonomous systems**
-* Intra-AS (intra-domain)
+* Intra-AS (intra-domain) protocol
 	* routing within same AS 'network'
 	* all routers in AS must run same intradomain protocol
 	* routers in different AS can run different intra-domain routing protocols
 	* 'gateway router' at edge of it's own as has links to routers in other as's
+	* Common ones:
+		* (provided by router manufacturer)
+		* RIP
+		* EIGRP
+		* OSPF
+			* open shortest path first
+			* classic link state
+			* multiple link cost metrics, dijkstras for forwarding table
+		* Hierarchical ospf
+			* 2 level hierarchy
+			* local & backbone
+			* Each local can know just the local topology

 * Inter-AS (inter-domain)
 	* routing among as's
 	* gateways perform inter domain routing